oit-ipbl/final_competition/README.md

 10. Don't touch the keyboard after pressing the Run key (If you touch the keyboard, it is assumed to be failur)
 11. The tello can take off from any city
 12. If The tello is out of the yellow frame is failure
+13. All troubles is failure.(PC troubles, drone troubles ,etc.)
 ## Points
 - Blue city is 1 points
 - Red town is 2 points